 Chapter 2: A Biblical View of the Law

 Consider the importance of Biblical principles on the origin of the American legal system and how a Biblical worldview will impact the mock trial.
-Explore important people and events in American legal history.
-Apply Biblical principles to legal issues.
+Explore important people and events in American legal history and apply Biblical principles to legal issues.

 Chapter 3: Who's Who in the Court System?